-Nijo Castle is a robust imperial castle built to protect its inhabitants from any attacks.
+Nijo Castle is a robust imperial palace built to protect its inhabitants from any attacks.

 Its layout consists of an outer wall, an inner wall for extra security, and the grounds with a garden surrounding the palace.

 The main building is the Nimonaru Palace.
 It is where the shogun resided and has an amazing interior with sliding doors, each of which has a different design.

 The Ninomaru Garden is beautiful with a pond surrounded by pine trees around it.
 The famous cherry blossoms are also found in the garden.